etcusic/etcusic.github.io/_posts/2020-11-02-sti_mti_and_different_types_of_users.markdown

 #=> <Student id: 1, name: "First Last", email: "student@mail", password: nil, zoom_link: nil, resume: nil, about_me: nil, level: 5, gold_stars: nil>
 ```

 Note: the object shows up as an instance of Student, but it can also be accessed via User.
-If you were to type in `User.all` that Student object will show up in the array like that.
+If you were to type in `User.all` the Student object will show up in the array like that.

 This certainly does solve the problem, and I have a functional inheritance, but I really don't like all of the extra attributes that every User instance will be carrying around as nil.
 Not only does it not appease my code OCD, but it can also get heavily bogged down if I decide to expand the types of users into different types/roles.
 So let's look at a Multi Table Inheritance Model to see if we can clean things up......

 I would describe an MTI as essentially the inverse of an STI.
-The STI has all of the various attributes at the very top of the model tree, and then distributes them down accordingly, but the MTI doesn't hold any of that table info at the top (in this case User), and instead separates each table into with its specific functions.
+The STI has all of the various attributes at the very top of the model tree, and then distributes them down according to type, but the MTI doesn't hold any of that table info at the top (in this case User), and instead separates each table with its specific functions.
 In order to accomplish this, though, we need to specify that the parent class is "abstract" - which means that it won't have a corresponding table, and can only pass down other functionality like methods and validations

 ```
 TutorsTable